jsbaan/transformer-from-scratch/readme.md

 - Basic unit tests for each class.
 Running a file (e.g. `python encoder.py`) will execute its unit tests.
 - Type checking using [mypy](https://mypy.readthedocs.io/en/stable/).
 - Code formatting using [black](https://github.com/psf/black).
+- Automatic execution of unit tests and type checks using Github Actions.
-- No dependencies except Python 3.9 and PyTorch 1.9.1 (though almost any version should work).
+- No dependencies except Python 3.9 and PyTorch 1.9.1 (though basically any version should work).

-### Writing
-- Add details about masking in MHA
-- Add details about the formal meaning of the word projection
-- Write about relation between transformer and popular models such as bert or gpt

-### Bonus to do
-- Replace examples in the vocabulary unit test.